4. pyproject.toml Configuration

 documentation:

-mkdocsandmkdocs-material: Static site generator and material design theme.mkdocstrings: Generates API documentation directly from Python docstrings.mkdocs-jupyter: Integrates Jupyter notebooks into documentation.mike: Provides versioned documentation management.- Additional plugins: Enhance navigation, metadata handling, and site functionality.
+mkdocsandmkdocs-material: Static site generator and material design theme.mkdocstrings[python]: Generates API documentation directly from Python docstrings.mkdocs-git-revision-date-localized-plugin: Displays last update dates for pages.mkdocs-git-authors-plugin: Shows contributors for each page.mkdocs-enumerate-headings-plugin: Automatically numbers headings.mkdocs-jupyter: Integrates Jupyter notebooks into documentation.mkdocs-awesome-nav: Enhances navigation capabilities.mike: Provides versioned documentation management.

-The Ruff linter is configured to enforce code style, detect errors, and simplify code where possible:
+The Ruff linter is configured to enforce code style, detect errors, and simplify code:

 [tool.ruff]